Jaycar-Electronics/GPS-Speedometer/README.md

 _Connections to the GPS module that has been double-sided taped to the TFT module_

-the only final thing is the antenna.
+The only final thing is the antenna.
 There's two locations for this, depending on whether you want to mangle your Leonardo or not.
 I opted to do it, by removing the ISCP connector from the Leonardo, giving room for the antenna to sit underneath the bottom of the TFT screen and using a small bit of tape to keep it in place. you can also sit it out to the side if you want, but be sure not to bump it around too much as the antenna lead is very thin and not designed to take stress.

 ![antenna](images/ant1.jpg)